Heinrich Göbel: New York 1849–1893

-On April 30, 1882 the New York Times reported on an exhibition of incandescent light bulbs in Göbel's shop.
-According to this report, Göbel claimed the electric light was by no means as new an invention as it was popularly supposed to be and that he knew this kind of light since his time in Germany.
-He affirmed he produced electric lights since the 1850s without giving technical details.
-The lamps at exhibition were incandescent light bulbs with carbon-filaments of high resistance made of fibres of reed.
+On April 30, 1882, the New York Times reported on an exhibition of incandescent light bulbs in Göbel's shop.
+According to this report, Göbel claimed the electric light was by no means as new an invention as it was popularly supposed to be, and that he knew this kind of light since his time in Germany.
+He affirmed he produced electric lights since the 1850s, without giving technical details.
+The lamps on exhibition were incandescent light bulbs with carbon-filaments of high resistance, made of fibres of reed.

-Two patents were granted to Heinrich Göbel in 1882, an improvement of the Geissler system of vacuum pumps and a solution to connect carbon-filaments and metal-wires in a light bulb.
+Two patents were granted to Heinrich Göbel in 1882: an improvement of the Geissler system of vacuum pumps, and a solution to connect carbon-filaments and metal-wires in a light bulb.

 In 1882, Göbel offered to sell his inventions to the Edison Electric Light Co. for a few thousand dollars, but Edison did not see enough merit in the invention to accept the offer.

-In the 1880s, some patent attorneys visited Göbel because of the 1882 New York Times story.
+In the 1880s, some patent attorneys visited Göbel because of the 1882 story in the New York Times.
 They were interested in early incandescent light bulbs to put Edison's patent of 1880 into question.
 Later, they said, there was not much evidence, and Göbel was not able to present old lamps.

 In 1887, Göbel's wife Sofie died.
-At least 8 more children of them were born in the US.
-7 children survived both parents.

-In the late 1880s, Göbel retired and his son Henry became the owner of the shop.
+They had at least eight more children in the US; seven of whom survived both parents.
+Göbel retired in the late 1880s, and his son Henry became the owner of the shop.

-In 1893, New York patent attorneys Witter & Kenyon became defense counsel in three cases of patent infringement.
-Göbel became their primary witness, with his 1882 story used to create the Göbel defense.
+In 1893, New York patent attorneys Witter & Kenyon became defense counsel in three cases of patent infringement, with Göbel becoming their primary witness and used his 1882 story to create the Göbel defense.
+Lawsuits using the Göbel defense continued until May 1894.

 Heinrich Göbel died on December 4, 1893, from pneumonia.
 He was buried at Green-Wood Cemetery.

-The lawsuits with the Göbel defense continued until May 1894.

-The work for the American Electric Light Co.
-1881, the patents from 1882, and the report in the New York Times from April 30, 1882 are the earliest clear sources for work of Heinrich Göbel related to incandescent electric light bulbs.
-No earlier source is known to prove any kind of relation to incandescent light bulbs or any kind of work in the field of electricity.
-Doubtful details of the biography of Göbel given by himself are not listed.
+The work for the American Electric Light Co. in 1881, the patents from 1882, and the report in the New York Times from April 30, 1882 are the earliest clear sources for work of Heinrich Göbel related to incandescent electric light bulbs.
+No earlier source is known to prove any kind of relation with incandescent light bulbs, nor indeed any kind of work in the field of electricity.